OpenDSA/OpenDSA/RST/en/AlgAnal/AnalCases.rst

 Consider the problem of finding the factorial of :math:`n`.
 For this problem, there is only one input of a given "size" (that is, there is only a single instance for each size of :math:`n`).
-Now consider our largest-value sequential search algorithm of Example :num:`Example #SeqMax`, which always examines every array value.
+Now consider the largest-value :term:`sequential search` algorithm, which always examines every array value.
 This algorithm works on many inputs of a given size :math:`n`.
 That is, there are many possible arrays of any given size.
-However, no matter what array of size :math:`n` that the algorithm looks at, its cost will always be the same in that it always looks at every element in the array one time.
+However, no matter what array of size :math:`n` that the algorithm looks at, its cost will always be the same in that it always looks at every element in the array exactly one time.

 For some algorithms, different inputs of a given size require different amounts of time.